grisu/grisu-archetypes/README.md

 #### Changing the application (to diff) ####

 Since we need the user to specify 2 text files, we parse the commandline arguments with which the job was started and assume they are urls to the two input files.
-Then we change the part of the code that creates the JobObject like this:
+Then we change the part of the code that creates the GrisuJob like this:

     String file1url = args[0];
     String file1Name = FileManager.getFilename(file1url);